Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 The cause?
 A 64-bit floating-point number was converted to a 16-bit signed integer.
 The value was too large to fit, causing an overflow exception.
-The backup computer, running the same software, failed in the exact same way.
 *Cost: \$370 million and a decade of research.*

 *Therac-25 (1985-1987):*
 A radiation therapy machine killed or seriously injured six patients due to massive radiation overdoses.
 The cause?
 A race condition in the control software.
-If a skilled operator typed commands too quickly, the software would configure the beam for high-power X-ray mode but deploy the target for low-power electron mode.
 *Cost: Human lives.*

 These disasters share a common thread:
 The code passed standard testing pipelines.
 It worked in the test environment.
-It worked in the staging environment.
 But the *input space* --- the combination of all possible variables, timings, and configurations --- was not fully explored.

 #v(1em)